 It was cool, though not as cold as it was yesterday.
 Nevertheless, I did not manage to get out of my tent earlier than usual, let alone to see the sunrise.
 I still managed to have a good view from my campsite, though.

 I got started on the remainder of the climb up the mountain I started yesterday around 7:45.
-About a mile or so up, a fighter jet flew by at a relatively low altitude, coming vaguely from the direction I had been hiking from, and banking into Owens Valley to the east.
+After about a mile, a fighter jet flew by at a relatively low altitude, coming vaguely from the direction I had been hiking from, and banking into Owens Valley to the east.
+It was pretty impressive, moreso than when a jet flew directly overhead back near Scissors Crossing.
 Throughout the rest of the day, I would continue to hear jets nearby, but this was the only one I saw.

 The trail reached a crest overlooking Owens Valley, before descending again as it continued on a roughly north-northwesterly track.